-We spoke with relatives of two people who lived at the home on the telephone.
+We spoke with two social care professionals who knew the service.

 Is the service safe?

 Safe - this means we looked for evidence that people were protected from abuse and avoidable harm.

 At the last inspection this key question was rated as Good.
 At this inspection this key question has remained the same.
 This meant people were safe and protected from avoidable harm.